 About the TGO Challenge

-You are required to send in your planned route to the organisers, and the vetting team advise you on the viability of your plan, and highlight possible issues you may have.
+You are required to send in your planned route to the organisers.
+The vetting team would then advise you on the viability of your plan, and highlight possible issues you may have.

-I chose a very remote route for my challenge in 2018, and had only met two other challengers by the time I reached the halfway point.
-However, after that I joined a more popular route and I then started to experience the great atmosphere that the challenge is famous for.
+I chose a very remote route for my challenge in 2018.
+I’d only met two other challengers by the time I reached the halfway point.
+However, after that I joined a more popular route.
+I then started to experience the great atmosphere that the challenge is famous for.
 Arriving at a cafe or pub meant you could instantly strike up a conversation with complete strangers as if they were old friends.
 True to my philosophy, I wild camped every night on my challenge and absolutely loved it.
-I was totally alone most of the time, but the friendships I made and respect I got from completing it were also special.
+I was totally alone most of the walk but you could easily devise a route to be with people.

 It is possible to drop resupply parcels off at certain points along the way.
-I dropped my one and only resupply parcel at the cafe in Dalwhinnie – and by the time I walked in to collect it, they had 40 parcels waiting for their respective owners!
-It is possible to plan a route where you can resupply in shops along the way, avoiding the need for a parcel, but I preferred to do it this way as I couldn’t guarantee that the smaller local shops would stock what I needed (or be open when I passed them).
-My resupply parcel weighed 6kg and contained enough dehydrated meals, snacks, fuel, soap and loo roll to get me to the east coast.
+I dropped my one and only resupply parcel at the cafe in Dalwhinnie.
+(By the time I walked in to collect it, they had 40 parcels waiting for their respective owners!)
+It is possible to plan a route where you can resupply in shops and avoiding the need for a parcel.
+I preferred to do it this way as I couldn’t guarantee that the local shops would stock what I needed.
+Or even be open when I passed them.
+My resupply parcel weighed 6kg.
+It contained enough dehydrated meals, snacks, fuel, soap and loo roll to get me to the east coast.

 Day -4 (pre-TGO): Dog Falls to head of Loch Beinn a’ Mheadhoin (Glen Affric).
 7th May 2018

-I decided to walk in to my start point of Glenelg as a warm-up, and because it was an excuse to spend an extra three days in Scotland.
-My wife dropped me off at Dog Falls and I set off alone along the Glen in the late afternoon sunshine.
+I decided to walk in to my start point of Glenelg as a warm-up.
+And because it was an excuse to spend an extra three days in Scotland.
+My wife and I had a nice walk around Dog Falls.
+Then she departed for her flight home and I set off alone along the Glen in the late afternoon sunshine.
 I camped at the far end of Loch Beinn a’ Mheadhoin, surrounded by snow-capped mountains.

 Day -3 (pre-TGO): Loch Beinn a’ Mheadhoin to Kintail Forest.
 8th May 2018

 It felt great to be back in real Scotland: the remoteness, solitude and dramatic scenery.
-I woke at 5am and was packed up and away 30 minutes later, with a nice walk to the Camban Bothy.
-I stopped here for lunch.
-The path had been boggy in places, but it was mostly a good track or path and then a dramatic descent past Allt Grannda Waterfalls.
+I woke at 5am and was packed up and away 30 minutes later.
+It was a nice walk to the Camban Bothy, where I stopped here for lunch.
+The path had been boggy in places but it was mostly a good track or path.
+Then a dramatic descent past Allt Grannda Waterfalls.

 The threatened rain never arrived, and by 7pm the sun came back out – but that’s Scotland all over!